Tools to Manage Cyber Risk in a Growing Organization

 - Discovery – During the Discovery phase, the CASB tool aggregates all the cloud apps being used by your employees (both managed and unmanaged), along with how those apps are being used.

-- Sanctioning/Unsanctioning of Shadow IT – During the sanctioning phase, your CASB team sifts through the discovered data for unmanaged apps, and decides which apps are sanctioned (allowed for use) (e.g., Spotify), and which apps they should unsanction (block) (e.g., untrusted music streaming service).
+- Sanctioning/Unsanctioning of Shadow IT – Before delving more into this section, here’s a quick primer on what is shadow IT.
+The term refers to the unauthorized use of hardware, software and applications at work.
+During the sanctioning phase, your CASB team sifts through the discovered data for unmanaged apps, and decides which apps are sanctioned (allowed for use) (e.g., Spotify), and which apps are unsanctioned (blocked) (e.g., untrusted music streaming service).

 - Policy Creation – During this phase, your CASB team defines how both managed and unmanaged apps can be used, and what actions CASB should take in real-time if these policies are broken (e.g., monitor, block).